 A Hollywood bridge is a cosmetic dental device, very popular among the Toddlers and Tiara’s set, which clip over your real teeth and give you a perfect smile.
 Sampson’s changed the way he spoke.
 It was as though he was wearing someone else’s teeth.
 In the flash-back scenes he is very obviously not wearing the bridge so when he was playing the Templar he sounded just fine.
 His acting even appeared to improve.

 But this last film of Carradine’s was doomed by so many problems.
 It is such a shame that Night of the Templar wasted two talented actors like the 72 year-old Carradine and the 68 year-old Udo Kerr .

-Either the man has made some sort of Faustian pact or has the services of the world’s best plastic surgeon, because he almost looks no different.
+Either the man has made some sort of Faustian pact or he has procured the services of the world’s best plastic surgeon as he looks eerily undaunted by time.
 It is as though he has stopped ageing.
 It is a little creepy.
-I keep trawling the internet to find pictures like those featured of Keanu Reeves, Nick Cage, and John Travolta, and it appears to confirm, his aging process has been halted.
+I keep trawling the internet to find pictures. like those featured of Keanu Reeves, Nick Cage, and John Travolta, and it appears to confirm, his aging process has been halted.

 But Udo Kerr and his creepy non-aging thing aside, the film could have been great.

 Towards the end of the film, the acting got better and the interaction by the surviving members of the cast was quite good.
 It gave a glimpse of what the film could and should have been.